justjoeyuk/Weather-Alert/README.md

 Personally, I would like to avoid the use of Cocoapods.
 I do this because I don't like the micro-management it has on the project and it's single point of failure.
 I couldn't avoid it however, since Google use it as the official channel for the places SDK.
 I have familiarity with Cocoapods but I prefer Carthage.

 ##### Carthage
 I used Carthage as my primary package manager in this particular project.
 I like the idea of Carthage because of the simplicity.
 I wanted to explore it some more and I used this project for that.
-I've discovered that building the libraries for carthage is really slow.
-I would most like resort to CocoaPods until a better alternative arrives.
 It's also much easier to maintain when you have multiple app configurations.

 #### Libraries/APIs